 All institutional scholarship and grant aid from Northwestern is disbursed directly to your student account.

 You are required to forward outside scholarship checks to our office so that funds can be disbursed directly to your student account.
 Learn more about applying grant & scholarship aid to your student account.

 Private student loans that are certified by our office with your lender are always disbursed directly to your student account.

 If you receive financial aid in excess of the charges on your student account and have a credit of actual funds on your student account (not a credit balance due to anticipated aid), then you may be eligible to receive a refund.

 While refunds may be automatically processed at the beginning of an academic period for all programs, we encourage students to request a refund each term via CAESAR, typically no earlier than the first day of class in the term.
 You are encouraged to set up direct deposit with the Office of Student Finance, which would send requested refunds directly to your chosen bank account.
 If you do not have direct deposit, your refund request will initiate a process to mail the credit to you in the form of a paper check.
 Students with questions regarding the refund process should contact the Office of Student Finance.

-In some cases, anticipated aid credits may prevent you from requesting the full credit from your account as a refund.
+Refunds may not be requested against anticipated funds (funds that have not fully disbursed for the term) with the exception of GI Bill benefits.
 Depending on the timing and the status of your financial aid materials, you may be eligible to receive cash advance for a portion of these funds.
-You should contact our office for more information.
+Students can review more information regarding cash advances and emergency loans here.